zanata/zanata-platform/docs/configuration/installation.md

  1. Download and install MySQL 5 from the [MySQL download page](http://dev.mysql.com/downloads/mysql/).
  Zanata has been thoroughly tested against MySQL 5 and the Zanata team therefore recommends that you install and use this version with Zanata.

- 1. Create a database schema for Zanata. **NOTE:** Ensure that the default collation is UTF-8.
+ 1. Start MySQL service and create a database schema for Zanata.
+ `CREATE DATABASE zanata /**!40100 DEFAULT CHARACTER SET utf8 **/;`

 ## Installing Zanata